Sydney Push

 The Sydney Push was an intellectual subculture in Sydney from the late 1940s to the early 1970s.
 Its politics were predominantly left-wing libertarianism.
 The Push operated in a pub culture and included university students, academics, manual workers, musicians, lawyers, criminals, journalists and public servants.
 Rejection of conventional morality and authoritarianism was a common bond.
 Students and staff from Sydney University, mainly the Faculty of Arts, were prominent members.
 In the 1960s, students and staff from the University of New South Wales also became involved.

-Well known associates of the Push include Richard Appleton, Jim Baker, Lex Banning, Eva Cox, Robyn Davidson, Margaret Fink, John Flaus, Germaine Greer, George Molnar, Robert Hughes, Harry Hooton, Clive James, Sasha Soldatow, David Makinson, Jill "Blue" Neville, Paddy McGuinness, Frank Moorhouse, David Perry, Lillian Roxon and Darcy Waters.
+Well known associates of the Push include Richard Appleton, Jim Baker, Lex Banning, Eva Cox, Robyn Davidson, Margaret Fink, John Flaus, Germaine Greer, Lynne Segal, George Molnar, Robert Hughes, Harry Hooton, Clive James, Barry Humphries, Sasha Soldatow, David Makinson, Jill "Blue" Neville, Paddy McGuinness, Frank Moorhouse, David Perry, Lillian Roxon and Darcy Waters.
 From 1961 to 1962, poet Les Murray resided in Brian Jenkins's Push household at Glen Street, Milsons Point, which became a mecca for associates visiting Sydney from Melbourne and other cities.